 @(tz("2017-01-15")) → America/Guayaquil

-Returns the offset of the timezone of date
+@(tz("foo")) → ERRORReturns the offset of the timezone of date.

-The offset is returned in the format [+/-]HH:MM
+The offset is returned in the format [+/-]HH:MM.
+If no

 timezone information is present in the date, then the current timezone